Geeksltd/Programming.Tips/docs/Methods.md

 - The name should be simple but explanatory.
 - The name, by itself, should be sufficient to tell us whether we are in the right module or not.
 - The topmost parts of the source file should provide the high-level concepts and algorithms.
-- Detail should increase as we move downward, until at the end we find the lowest level functions and details in the source file.
+- Detail should increase as we move downward, until at the end we find the lowest level methods and details in the source file.

 Would you read a newspaper that is just one long story containing a disorganized agglomeration of facts, dates, and names?
 A newspaper is composed of many articles, and most are very small.
 Very rarely articles are a full page long.
 This makes the newspaper usable.